-Deposit insurance arrangements are subject to review following the crisis- induced introduction of blanket guarantees and/or increases in deposit insurance coverage levels.
+Deposit insurance arrangements will be subject to review following the crisisinduced introduction of blanket guarantees and/or increases in deposit insurance coverage levels.
 The crisis experience has illustrated the ineffectiveness of deposit insurance set at low levels of coverage in preventing "runs".
 The crisis response has also undermined the argument that Governments will not provide implicit insurance for all depositors.
-Finding ways to remove perceptions of implicit guarantees (or offsetting their moral hazard and competitive balance implications) is a major task.
-One suggested response to the specific problem of implicit subsidies provided to institutions which are perceived to be "too big to fail" has been to impose higher required capital ratios - potentially justifiable on the grounds of social costs and externalities imposed by failure of such institutions.
+Finding ways to remove perceptions of implicit guarantees (or offsetting their moral hazard and competitive balance implications) is a major task, although a potential solution may exist in the way that blanket guarantees have evolved in some countries.
+Specifically, provision of an "opt-in" facility for large depositors at any bank to buy government provided insurance as a fee charged to their account, would provide robustness to a caveat emptor approach to treatment of large depositors electing not to take out such insurance.
+Automatic deposit insurance for "small" deposits below some cap is bound to remain the norm.
+While determining the appropriate size of cap is an issue, the availability of an option to insure amounts above the cap would make this a less pressing problem.